 How to open a savings account

 To open a branch savings account with The Nottingham, call your local branch and speak to one of our advisers.
 They will require your personal details and possibly identification and proof of address.
-If you would like to open a Lifetime ISA, please apply online.
+If you would like to open a Lifetime ISA, please sign up to become a Beehive Money VIBee to be notified when the account is ready.
 Please note you cannot open a branch account by post.

 Last updated on: